Shubham12222089/Smart_Irrigation/Complete_Spark_Scala_Guide.md

-# ETP Complete Spark & Scala Preparation Guide
+# Complete Spark & Scala Preparation Guide

 This guide provides a comprehensive overview of the concepts required for your ETP, with a focus on Scala as the programming language.